nichoth/ssb-field-guide/README.md

 The private key is saved in localstorage.

-When you run out of space, new writes wil fail.
+When you run out of space, new writes will fail.

 [this article](https://web.dev/storage-for-the-web/) states that chrome can use up to 80% of available disk